 Preparing for Your Telephone Visit

-- A provider will call you around the time of your appointment (which could be up to 30 minutes before or 30 minutes after your scheduled appointment time).
+- You may be called up to 15 minutes before or after your appointment time.
 For example, if your appointment is scheduled for 2 p.m., a provider could call between 1:30 p.m. and 2:30 p.m.

 - The caller ID may or may not say MetroHealth.
 If you happen to miss the first call, the provider will attempt a second time.

-- If applicable, have blood glucose or blood pressure readings available for the visit.
+- Have blood glucose or blood pressure readings available for the visit (if applicable).

 - Make sure your phone is charged and your ring volume is on.

 - If your phone has Unknown Caller or Spam Blocking Services, you must disable the spam blocking feature or application to allow telephone calls from a MetroHealth or unknown telephone number.

 - Choose a private, quiet place where you can have the call.

 If technical problems disrupt the appointment, we will try to call you back.